 But Gaz was right.
 He’d said the magick words when he and Calay had been poring over the notice board for job opportunities: if we’re going to lie low, at some point we have to stop actively running away and establish some sort of cover.
 Mercenary work was an ideal way to do that.

 So Calay swallowed his anxieties and saddled his horse.
 Nothing about their present situation was inescapable.
+Besides, the Leycenate didn’t give a toss about anything happening this far south.
+They probably hadn’t even sent scouts.
+Probably.

 Oh, Calay liked her.